bem-archive/bem-articles/borschik/borschik.en.md

     }
 }
 ```
-Borschik freezes files from directory `i/bg` to `i/bg/_`
+borschik freezes files from directory `i/bg` to `i/bg/_`

 **Important note:**
-* Borschik does not freeze all files in directories but only those linked by processed files.
+* borschik does not freeze all files in directories but only those linked by processed files.
-* Borschik creates a copy of original files in freeze dir whose filename is a checksum of the file content.
+* borschik creates a copy of original files in freeze dir whose filename is a checksum of the file content.

 ### Freeze links in a CSS file
 For example, we have CSS `css/main.css`